lepouletsuisse/TeacherAsked/README.md

 4. Be sure to have bower installed and updated `npm install --save bower` (Docker 1.8.0)
 5. Install the Bower dependencies `bower install`
 6. Start the server with `node app.js` in the root file.
+7. Connect to the web application in your browser `localhost:3000`

 #### Enjoy!!